 Florida Home Prices

-Florida is seeing tremendous growth in their real estate market which is consistent with home prices in the rest of the country.
-Over the past few years, home prices have increased almost eight percent.
+Florida is seeing tremendous growth in its real estate market which is consistent with home prices in the rest of the country.
+Over the past few years, home prices have increased by almost eight percent.
 While they continue to rise, the current median list price is roughly $284,900 with a square foot price of $160.

 Some cities will have a lower median list price, including Jacksonville.
 The current median list price among all properties in Jacksonville is close to $176,000 with a square foot price of $108.